Who Is The Best Actor Of 2017 - Shahrukh Khan, Ajay Devgn, Akshay Kumar Or...?

 Shahrukh Khan had two releases this year Raees and Jab Harry Met Sejal.
 Unfortunately, JHMS tanked at the box office but Raees gave him both - critical acclaim and box office numbers.

+Irrfan Khan starrer Hindi Medium turned out to be the first sleeper hit of 2017 at the box office.
+Those who saw the film said great things about Irrfan's superb performance.

-So don't wait anymore and vote for your favourite actor now.
+So don't wait anymore and vote for your favourite actor now by clicking here.